American Presidents as Puers

 One memorable comment I read about the Puer is that they seek the perfect mother in every woman they meet, and are drawn to women who uphold their narcissistic self-image.
 Problem is that nothing stays the same and as she starts to require adoration, intimacy, and care, they find themselves at loss and in many situations in a divorce as they search for another woman who falls for their charm and wily ways.
 Once the new love is found, the old love becomes a shrewish hag, harsh and forbidding, that must be escaped.
 They give no thought to the children — their concerns are only for themselves.

-Jung and von-Franz both comment that undeveloped Puers tend not to have children at all, and typically none that they raised, hence von Franz feels that this is part of the reason for the rise of the single mother.
-Jung felt that this was perhaps compensation for “overpopulation,” a natural impulse to scale down & depopulate as with the advent of science more and more people were living beyond childhood; Switzerland he noted, was “becoming crowded.”
+Jung and von-Franz both comment that undeveloped Puers tend not to have children at all, and typically none that they raised.
+Von Franz feels that this is part of the reason for the rise of the single mother.
+Jung thought this was compensation for “overpopulation,” a natural impulse to scale down & depopulate as with the advent of science more and more people were living beyond childhood; Switzerland he noted, was “becoming crowded,” and he wrote this as early as 1915.

 But, it goes beyond that.
-Puers have a false individualism, that they are something special, and does not have to adapt like everyone else, because they have a hidden genius, and so on.
-In addition, there is an arrogant attitude toward other people due to both an inferiority complex and false feelings of superiority.
+Puers have a false individualism, that they are something special, and does not have to adapt like everyone else, because they have a hidden genius, an unexplored talent and so on.
+In addition, there is an arrogant attitude toward other people because of both an inferiority complex and false feelings of superiority.
 Such people also usually have great difficulty in finding the right kind of job, for whatever they find is never quite right or quite what they wanted.
 There is always “a hair in the soup.”

 The same with women, nice girls, lovely friends but…and so it goes.